H4S2O8/EnglishAnswerGenerator/answerWeek1.md

 What are the steps in writing a paragraph?

 **Answer8:**
-Steps in Writ ing a Paragraph Paragraphs need to be planned : Step 1 Think of the t opic or theme or m ain idea, and express it in a complete sentence (topic s entence).
-Step 2 Think of the details or examp l es or fac ts that may be used to support or expla in the main idea.
-Step 3 Work out an outlin e to arra nge the details or examples or facts in logical order.
+Steps in Writing a Paragraph
+Paragraphs need to be planned:
+Step 1 Think of the topic or theme or main idea, and express it in a complete sentence (topic sentence).
+Step 2 Think of the details or examples or facts that may be used to support or explain the main idea.
+•Step 3 Work out an outline to arrange the details or examples or facts in logical order- With the outline, the paragraph is almost half-done.

-Answer start at 2725 and end at 3091
+Answer start at 0 and end at 409

 **AnswerSpan8:**
-Step 1 Think of the t opic or theme or m ain idea, and express it in a complete sentence (topic s entence).
-Step 2 Think of the details or examp l es or fac ts that may be used to support or expla in the main idea.
-Step 3 Work out an outlin e to arra nge the details or examples or facts in logical order
+Step 1 Think of the topic or theme or main idea, and express it in a complete sentence (topic sentence).
+Step 2 Think of the details or examples or facts that may be used to support or explain the main idea. •Step 3 Work out an outline to arrange the details or examples or facts in logical order-

- Answer start at 61 and end at 365
+ Answer start at 59 and end at 356